 Is car insurance tax deductible?

-How to best keep track of your car expenses
+How to keep track of your car expenses

-To take advantage of these vehicle tax write offs, you need to keep accurate records of all your car expenses, especially the mileage used for business purposes.
+To take advantage of a vehicle tax write off and be able to write off car expenses, you need to keep accurate records of all these costs, especially the mileage used for business purposes.

 This is why it’s essential to use an automated mileage tracker, which not only records your mileage, but it also distinguishes between personal and business trips as you simply swipe left or right each time you get behind the wheel.